OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

     created.
 Here you should be greeted by a page explaining how you can **Get started with your project**.
 1. Click the **Deploy Image** button and select the **Image Name** option.
-1. Enter the registry name of the image.
-As we're using a pre-existing image simply enter the image name, e.g. `alanbchristie/pysimple:2019.3` and then hit **Return**.
+1. Do deploy a pre-built container image we simply enter the registry name and tag of the image we want to deploy.
+As we're using a pre-existing image simply enter the image name, e.g. `alanbchristie/pysimple:2019.4` and then hit **Return**.
 Without a registry OpenShift assumes `docker.io` but you can add a registry if you want.
 1. OpenShift queries the image and, after a few moments, displays some brief information about it.
 Here it understands that the image opens port `8080` and so a **Service** to access that port will be created.
+    If you scroll down you will see sections relating to naming, variables and labels: -
     1. You can change the **Name** of the image, but we'll leave it as `pysimple`.
     1. You have an opportunity to define **Environment Variables**.
-As `pysimple` does not expose any we can can skip this.
+As `pysimple` does not require any we can can skip this.
     1. You can also add **Labels** to objects that get created.
         It's unnecessary for this example to leave these at their default values.
-1. Click the blue **Deploy** button to start the application deployment.
+1. Click the blue **Deploy** button in the boot-right of the panel to deploy the application.

+You should be presented with a confirmatory screen like this: -

+_SCREENSHOT_

-Click the **Continue to the project overview** link on the subsequent page to be taken to to the project's **Overview** panel.
+Click the **Continue to the project overview** link to be taken to your project's **Overview** panel.

+## Project overview
+The overview is a general view of your project's objects.
-You should see the application deployment progress where the image is first pulled from the public registry, and passes through an initialisation phase before setting down into a _Running_ state indicated by a dark blue circle.
+As the PySimple image is quite small (around **36MB**) it might be already by the time you visit the overview page.
+If not you should see the application deployment progress where the image is first pulled from the public registry and pass through an initialisation phase before setting down into a _Running_ state indicated by a dark blue circle.

 You should eventually see an **Overview** that should look like the
 following: -